-* for lower weights, dosing should be 8 mg/kg
+* for lower weights, dosing should be 8 mg/kg (see Appendix 3 for paediatric dosing)

 (Note: body weight may be estimated if it is impractical to weigh the patient)

 Tocilizumab should be given as a single intravenous infusion over 60 minutes in 100ml sodium chloride 0.9%.
 A second dose may be given ≥12 and <24 hours later if, in the opinion of the attending clinician, the patient’s condition has not improved.